Systemd service hardening

 LockPersonality prevents changing the “process execution domain” (man 2 personality), a rarely used feature with potential bugs.

-NoNewPrivileges prevents the process from gaining any additional privileges during exec (man 2 execve), for example when running setuid or setcap programs.
+NoNewPrivileges prevents the process from gaining any additional privileges during exec (man 2 execve); for example, when running setuid or setcap programs.

 Protect* restricts access to the named features.
 This prevents the process from modifying cgroups (man 7 cgroups, ProtectControlGroups), sysctls and other kernel tunables in /proc/ and /sys/ (ProtectKernelTunables), kernel modules (ProtectKernelModules) and the hostname (ProtectHostname).
 ProtectHome=yes (other values are possible) makes /home/, /root/ and /run/user/ inaccessible.
 ProtectSystem=strict (other values are possible) mounts the whole file system hierarchy read-only (except for /dev/, /proc/, /sys/; those are protected by PrivateDevices, ProtectKernelTunables, ProtectControlGroups).
-ReadWritePaths can be used to give write-access selectively.
+ReadWritePaths can be used to grant write-access selectively.
 Most of these settings are also implemented using namespaces.

-Last updated 2024-02-28
+Last updated 2026-07-01

 Impressum Datenschutzerklärung